terraform-provider-openstack/terraform-provider-openstack/website/docs/r/lb_listener_v2.html.markdown

     Listener.

-* `protocol` - (Required) The protocol - can either be TCP, HTTP, HTTPS, TERMINATED_HTTPS or UDP (supported only in Octavia).
+* `protocol` - (Required) The protocol - can either be TCP, HTTP, HTTPS, TERMINATED_HTTPS, UDP (supported only in Octavia) or SCTP (supported only in Octavia microversion >= 2.23).
 Changing this creates a new Listener.

 * `protocol_port` - (Required) The port on which to listen for client traffic.
     Changing this creates a new Listener.